Stuart Forster takes a look at things to do on a weekend break in Dublin, Ireland.

 Insights into Dublin

-Listen into conversations as you take a coffee break and you may well overhear Dubliners joking about their politicians failings, life’s everyday challenges and the differences between their city’s north- and south sides.
+Listen in to conversations as you take a coffee break and you may well overhear Dubliners joking about their politicians’ failings, life’s everyday challenges and the differences between their city’s north- and south sides.
 The dividing line for that debate is the River Liffey.
 Roddy Doyle captures its spirit in his Barrytown Trilogy, the series of humorous, culturally observant novels consisting of The Commitments, The Snapper and The Van.
-To this day a drive through the city reveals its southern districts as markedly more affluent than its northern counterparts.
+To this day a drive through the city reveals its southern districts as markedly more affluent than their northern counterparts.

 Of course, you may seek other forms of refreshment in the pubs and restaurants of the culturally vibrant Temple Bar district, just south of the Liffey.
 Stout is a popular drink and the Guinness Storehouse, regarded by many as a must-see attraction, tells the story of its most famous variety.